Q: My grandmother died with a reverse mortgage on her house with no co-borrowers. How soon can the lender take the house?

 A: My best response is that you have raised many important issues that require extensive responses which are beyond the scope of the platform.
 The best thing to do is retain the services of an attorney who is familiar both with real estate law and probate law.

-A: This link answers most of your questions:
+This link answers most of your questions:

 I am in Tennessee, but reverse mortgages are governed primarily by federal law, so the timing rules mentioned in this article would be the same in New Jersey except for the actual foreclosure process, which varies by state.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.